Andy-James-Osborne/DevHub/README.md

 # Project Overview:

 This is a Full-Stack project with the use of django for the framework.
 I had two weeks to design and create a site.
-The choosen project was a social media site with the idea to be able to connect user with each other for social interaction.
-Due to the sort time for this project there are a few features that I would include in the next sprint of this project to get it to the standard of a fully functioning social media site.
+The chosen project was a social media site with the idea to be able to connect the users with each other for social interaction.
+Due to the short time for this project there are a few features that I would include in the next sprint of this project to get it to the standard of a fully functioning social media site.
 However I have completed all MVP requirements within the timeframe and used KISS (keep it simple silly) with some features to ensure the site was ready for deployment.

 + Key Features:
    - Post feed for all users to see.
    - Interactive post feed to show post details once clicked on
    - All users can make their own post once they have logged in
-   - Are only able to view the post feed page if haven't created an account
+   - Unregistered users are only able to view the post feed page if haven't created an account
    - Sign in function allows users to have their own profile page which they can edit themseleves
    - Able to view other user info once logged in
    - Users have the ability to edit and delete their own post